zognin/tp/docs/UserGuide.md

 </div>

 **Examples:**
-*  `edit-c 3 cn/Amy ce/Amy1234@gmail.com` Edits the third client in currently shown client list by changing the name to 'Amy' and the email to 'Amy1234@gmail.com'.
+*  `edit-c 3 cn/Amy ce/Amy1234@gmail.com` Edits the third client in the currently shown client list by changing the name to 'Amy' and the email to 'Amy1234@gmail.com'.

 #### 3.3.4 Finding clients by keywords: `find-c`